sahariko/branch-scanner/README.md

 #### `clean`

-Launches the program in "clean" mode, scanning each directory individually and presents a UI to select branches you wish to delete
+Launches the program in "clean" mode, scanning each directory individually and presenting a UI to select branches you wish to delete.

 ![screenshot](./docs/clean_screenshot.png)